Updated on Sep 7, 2018

 MX records make our lives easier as they let us be flexible with our emails and mail structure.
-For more information on this DNS records and how to setup them via your client area, you can read our tutorial on the matter.
+For more information on this DNS records and how to setup them via your client area, you can read our "How to Add and Edit MX Records" on the matter.

 As a lot of users want to configure the email accounts hosted with us to work with Google Apps, we will show you just that, this time via cPanel.
 This way your domain's incoming email will appear in Gmail.

 The first thing you will need to do is to log into your cPanel account and navigate to the Email → MX Entry option or simply type MX Entry in the search field.

 Now you must choose the domain for which you wish to change your MX records.

 For the email routing option you can go with Automatically Detect Configuration, but we suggest to use Remote Mail Exchanger just to be 100% sure your emails will go where you specify.

 In the Add new Record fields, input the priority and destination.
 In our case we will use the top priority mail server - ASPMX.L.GOOGLE.COM